thisisnitishyadav/Project-Management-System/README.md

 1. Open the project in any editor of choice.
 2. Navigate into the server directory `cd backend`.
 3. Run `npm i` or `npm install` to install the packages.
-4. Run `npm start` to start the server.
+4. Run `npm run dev` to start the server.

-If configured correctly, you should see a message indicating that the server is running successfully and `Database Connected Successfully`.
+If configured correctly, you should see a message indicating that the server is running successfully and `DB Connected Successfully`.

 &nbsp;